noumaaaan/GuardianNews/README.md

 - [SDWebImageSwiftUI](https://github.com/SDWebImage/SDWebImageSwiftUI) used as the image loading framework

 ### Getting Started
-Simply clone the repository in the location of your choice ``git clone https://github.com/noumaaaan/GuardianNews.git ``
+Simply clone the repository in the location of your choice and run in xcode ``git clone https://github.com/noumaaaan/GuardianNews.git ``